"Consciousness is not a thing that exists, but an event that occurs."

 Viktor Frankl

 "Real security comes only from feeling at ease with our insecurity.
 To feel comfortable with the flow of things, at ease when we are insecure, this is the greatest security because nothing can get us out of balance.
 When we try to solidify, stopping the flow of water, repressing it, keeping things the way they are because it makes us feel safe and secure, we are in trouble.
 This attitude goes directly against the entire flow of life.”
-(Book: Into the Heart of Life)

 Tenzin Palmo